 3. Products sold

-There are several product attributes that affect your overall logistics strategy.
+There are several product attributes that affect your overall inbound and outbound logistics strategy.

 Finally, highly seasonal products will lead to very busy months operationally followed by lulls during which little money comes in at all.
 If your sales cycle fluctuates, leasing a warehouse can lead to cash flow problems and laying off a seasonal workforce.

 4. Tech stack

 Integrating your ecommerce platform and any marketplaces you sell on with your shipping and handling solution can streamline and automate shipping and order processing.

 - Alerting shipping and handling teams as soon as an order is placed

 - Sending tracking info back to the online store to share with customers

 - Gaining full visibility into inventory levels on hand across shipping locations

 - Preventing stockouts by using a reorder point formula